 "Low-taxed small business income distributed as dividends to high-income owners is typically taxed two to three and half points less than salary income.
 This applies to Alberta, Ontario, Nova Scotia, Prince Edward Island and Saskatchewan.
 (On $400,000, that translates into a tax saving of $8,000 to $14,000)."

 Another way of looking at the corporate tax advantages of the Canadian-controlled private corporation is to compare net corporate tax rates.
-For Canadian-controlled private corporations claiming the small business deduction, the net tax rate as of January 1, 2011 is 11%, while the net tax rate for other types of corporations as of January 1, 2011 is 16.5%.
-(This federal corporate tax rate decreases to 15% as of January 1, 2012.
+For Canadian-controlled private corporations claiming the small business deduction, the net tax rate is 11% (as of January 1, 2011), while the net tax rate for other types of corporations is 15% (as of January 1, 2012).

 Obviously, there are considerable corporate tax advantages to being a Canadian-controlled private corporation.
 So what does a Canadian corporation have to do to qualify as a CCPC?